railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_illustration.rst

    Physical Locations > OpenERP S.A. > Stock          +30 bicycles
    ================================================== =============

-If you deliver 2 bicycles to a European customer you will get the following transactions for the
+If you deliver 2 bicycles to a European customer, you will get the following transactions for the
 delivery:

 .. table:: Stock Move Operation from Stock to European Customers